IELTS Speaking Samples and Answers

 Answer: Ideally speaking, parents and teachers are the best people to influence young people’s behaviour because they are the ones with whom young people spend most of their time when growing up as “children”.
 And, we all know very well that whatever we learn as “children” at our houses and schools, they are likely to remain with us for the rest of our lives.
 But, again, it all depends on how much time young people spend with these persons, and what these young people learn from them.

-Answer: I think that in the future, young people would be most influenced by what they see on the internet because they will spend most of their time on it.
-Besides, it is also possible that the young people will also be influenced by other forms of technology, such as robots, because the chances are robots will teach the students and young people in the future.
+Answer: I think that in the future, young people will be most influenced by what they see on the internet because they will spend most of their time on it.
+Besides, it is also possible that young people will also be influenced by other forms of technology, such as robots and Artificial Intelligence because the chances are robots and AI will teach students and young people in the future.

 IELTS Speaking Part 3 topic: Nature.